 While the heat is scorching a lot of plants, the prolific zucchini is holding is still multiplying like mad.
 So, when Ott, A over a Latte with Ott, A announced her King Arthur’s Flour Iron Chef Challenge I knew I would be able to combine the two.
-And to my joy I found a Fabulous Zucchini Brownie recipe in the Farmers’ Market Favorites cookbook that Gooseberry Patch sent me for the Real Farmwives of America In Kitchen Series.
+And to my joy I found a Fabulous Zucchini Brownies recipe in the Farmers’ Market Favorites cookbook that Gooseberry Patch sent me for the Real Farmwives of America In Kitchen Series.

 Start with a medium size zucchini.
 I peeled it to make shredding it easier.